Skip to Content

 Applications for LIHEAP are now available online through COMPASS starting on December 3, 2025 and remain open until April 4, 2026.

-If you need help paying your heating bills, or have a heating emergency, please contact the LIHEAP hotline at (866) 857-7095.
+If you need help paying your heating bills, or have a heating emergency, please contact the LIHEAP hotline or County Assistance Office (CAO).

 Pennsylvania Low Income Household Water Assistance Program (LIHWAP)